awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Role trust policies apply to the role that they are attached to.
 You cannot specify a resource.
-Remove the Resource or NotResource element.
+Remove the Resource or NotResource element."
-"
 ```

 **Resolving the error**